 We got to The Grove a little after lunchtime and realized we hadn’t really eaten yet.
 So we went to the first place we saw that looked inviting: Marmalade Cafe.

-There was no rhyme or reason in us going here and apparently, it is a local restaurant but the food was just okay.
-Or maybe it was the fact that I had a small panic attack while sitting at the bar waiting for our food to arrive.
-I can’t explain when or why I get them but this one had to do with the fact that the reality set in that I had just flown cross country and was far away from Mike and Ella.
+There was no rhyme or reason in us going here and apparently, it is a local restaurant, but the food was just okay.
+Or maybe it was the fact that I had a minor panic attack while sitting at the bar waiting for our food to arrive.
+I can’t explain when or why I get them, but this one had to do with the fact that the reality set in that I had just flown cross-country and was far away from Mike and Ella.

-I had to calm myself internally all the while eating a very expensive very rubbery calamari/ artichoke dip/quesadilla appetizer platter that Anna and I split.
-The food was icky, I was beginning to get a travel headache, the bathroom had a giant poop in the toilet, and my phone was at 30% and rapidly draining.
-I needed a little comfort and was not finding it in our subpar appetizer platter.
+I had to calm myself internally all the while eating a very expensive, very rubbery calamari/ artichoke dip/quesadilla appetizer platter that Anna and I split.
+The food was icky; I was getting a travel headache; the bathroom had a giant poop in the toilet, and my phone was at 30% and rapidly draining.
+I needed a little comfort and was not finding it on our subpar appetizer platter.
 I mean, who the hell serves calamari without marinara sauce?

 I collected myself with a Starbucks coffee to help with the headache, and some California sunshine to help the soul.
 It was while I came down off of the panic attack that I turned around and saw this:

 The Writers Guild of America.
-Where my screenplay is registered.
+Where I registered my screenplay.
+Whoa.

 It’s okay.
 The signs are there.
 Everything will be good.

-Back to reality, another money saving tip is to split meals.
-Anna and I split nearly every single meal we ate in California with the exception of our last night (read on for that).
-It saved us so much money and we never finished the food anyway because we weren’t that hungry with all of the walking, being outside, and just excitement of being in LA.
+Back to reality, another money-saving tip is to split meals.
+Anna and I split nearly every single meal we ate in California, except for our last night (read on for that).
+It saved us so much money and we never finished the food anyway because we weren’t that hungry with all the walking, being outside, and just the excitement of being in LA.